omerkalay/weather-app/README.md

 └── .gitignore          # Git ignore file
 ```

-## 🎯 Usage
+## Usage

-1. Enter a city name in the search box
+1. Enter a city name in the search box.
-2. Select from the dropdown suggestions
+2. Select from the dropdown suggestions.
-3. View current weather information
+3. View current weather information.
-4. Check the 4-day forecast with high/low temperatures
+4. Check the 3-day forecast with high/low temperatures.

-## 🤝 Contributing
+## Contributing

 Feel free to fork the repository, create pull requests, or open issues for any suggestions or bug reports.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Note**: This project was developed with AI assistance to demonstrate modern web development practices and rapid prototyping capabilities.